vblanco20-1/vulkan-guide/docs/chapter-3/scene_management.md

 		MeshPushConstants constants;
 		constants.render_matrix = mesh_matrix;

-		//upload the mesh to the GPU via pushconstants vkCmdPushConstants(cmd, object.material->pipelineLayout, VK_SHADER_STAGE_VERTEX_BIT, 0, sizeof(MeshPushConstants), &constants);
+		//upload the mesh to the GPU via push constants vkCmdPushConstants(cmd, object.material->pipelineLayout, VK_SHADER_STAGE_VERTEX_BIT, 0, sizeof(MeshPushConstants), &constants);

 		//only bind the mesh if it's a different one from last bind